TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-4-Pro-Prime.md

 I couldn't setup my e-mail with MicroG.

-There's no option to remap buttons on Extras.

 On latest build enabled device specific props override(model, product, fingerprint etc).
 It's fix for SafetyNet.

 Enabled RRO for override devices settings on GSI rom's.